Vali-Cyber/SecurityPerf/README.md

 # Prerequisites

-To use SecurityPerf, you need two Linux systems that have the latest Docker engine and python3 installed.
-One of the systems must have SSH installed.
-SecurityPerf uses password-based SSH authentication to log in to systems.

-The requirements.txt file provides the python dependencies required to run SecurityPerf.
-You must install the dependencies on the system where you run `run.py`.
-You can install the dependencies with the following command.
+To use SecurityPerf, you need two Linux systems, Machine 1 and Machine 2.
+For the following description, it is assumed that Machine 1 is used to run `run.py` and Machine 2 is used to run the services being benchmarked.

+### Machine 1

+Machine 1 requires the following:

-`pip3 install -r requirements.txt`
+1. Python dependencies installed via `pip3 install -r requirements.txt`
+2. The latest version of Docker engine installed.
+3. The user that is running `run.py` must be able to run Docker commands without requiring root access.
+This step can be achieved by adding the user to the Docker group via `sudo usermod -aG docker USERNAME`

+### Machine 2

+Machine 2 requires the following:

+1. An SSH server with password-based login enabled.
+2. The latest version of Docker engine installed.
-You must be able to run docker commands without `sudo` on both systems.
-This step can be achieved with the following command:

-`sudo usermod -aG docker USERNAME`
+3. The user that `run.py` is logging in as must be able to run Docker commands without requiring root access.
+This step can be achieved by adding the user to the Docker group via `sudo usermod -aG docker USERNAME`

-You cannot run any services on the systems with ports that conflict with the services being tested.
+4. You cannot run any services on this system  with ports that conflict with the services being tested.
 The services being tested use their default ports.
 For example, apache uses port 80.